linntunberg/credit-card-form/README.md

 Deployed with Netlify:
 https://creditcardform-linntunberg.netlify.app/

-A mockup of a credit card form with validation.
+A credit card form built with React.js and SASS.
+Includes form validation.

 ### `npm install`
 - Installs all needed packages locally in order to run the app on your machine